AmonKats-dev/elms/README.md

 # Employee Leave Management System (ELMS)
 This is online web application made out of HTML and PHP.
-It helps employees apply their leave online and for that they are approved or not approved by the administrator from Human Resource (HR)
+It helps employees apply their leave online and for that case they are approved or not approved by the administrator from Human Resource (HR) section